SamPeterberg/Temperature-Calculator/README.md

 ## How to Use

-1. Open the index.html file in your web browser.
+1. Open  https://sampeterberg.github.io/Temperature-Calculator/ in your web browser.

 2. Input a temperature in either Kelvin, Celsius, or Fahrenheit.